thephpleague/csv/docs/9.0/connections/bom.md

 ```

 - `setOutputBOM`: sets the outputting BOM you want your CSV to be associated with.
-- `getOutputBOM`: get the outputting BOM you want your CSV to be associated with.
+- `getOutputBOM`: gets the outputting BOM you want your CSV to be associated with.

 <p class="message-info">All connections classes implement the <code>ByteSequence</code> interface.</p>